Contaminants concentrations in seafood

 Conclusions

-The recent investigations show that there has been a high degree of compliance with regulatory levels and confirm the findings of the Initial Assessment in 2012 that the target for this descriptor are already achieved in both the Celtic Seas and the Greater North Sea.
+The recent investigations show that there has been a 100% compliance with regulatory levels for shellfish and confirm the findings of the Updated Assessment in 2018 that the target for this descriptor already achieved in both the Celtic Seas and the Greater North Sea.
+No fish samples were analysed this time around as no fish data available since the last UKMS Part 1 assessment.
+Therefore, GES conclusion is based on shellfish alone.

 Knowledge gaps